 Annual accounts, annual reports and audit reports are public information.

-You can also order the annual accounts for a particular enterprise directly from the Brønnøysund Register Centre.
-This is probably the most common way of obtaining accounts.
+You can also order the annual accounts for the enterprise concerned directly from the Brønnøysund Register Centre.
+This is probably the most common way of obtaining annual accounts.